cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 -234.534e-46

-// The numbers below may not be represented as JSON number literals:
+// The numeric values below may not be represented as JSON number literals:

 // Exponent out of bounds
 { "num": "5.78e309" }